olga-od-ua/hello_ireland/README.md

 Among images that are not for sale are the background image with the green shamrock theme and the shamrock favicon to represent the Irish theme of the website.

+In the ideal scenario there would be a shamrock icon next to the logo "Oh Ireland!" instead of a "seeding" icon from Font Awesome.
+A shamrock icon is not available on Fontawesome so for the time- and budget-saving purposes a free "seeding" icon from Font Awesome was selected.

 ## **[BACK TO TOP](#content-quick-links)** *
 <hr style="height:5px;border-width:0;color:gray;background-color: #eca50b">